Industrial plasticine

 Industrial plasticine is a modeling material which is mainly used by automotive design studios.
-It was developed as an industrial version of plasticine or hobby clay.
+It was developed as an industrial version of Plasticine or hobby clay.

 Industrial plasticine is based on wax and typically contains sulfur, which gives a characteristic smell to most artificial clays.
 The styled object can be used to create moulds.
-However, largely because sulfur interfered with some mould-making processes, especially if clay surfaces are unsealed surfaces and platinum-cure Room Temperature Vulcanization silicone was used, sulfur-free variants are now available; these are usually much lighter than sulfur-containing clays.
+However, largely because sulfur interfered with some mould-making processes, especially if clay surfaces are unsealed surfaces and platinum-cure room-temperature–vulcanizing silicone was used, sulfur-free variants are now available; these are usually much lighter than sulfur-containing clays.